Posted on

 • Short paragraph answers (minimum 120 words each) for questions regarding the research topics discussed in your chosen Mini Med School online series.
 If applicable, refer to particular sessions or speakers in your answers.
 These questions include:

-• What research topic or idea presented in this series did you find the most intriguing?
+• Based on Video 1 of your chosen series, what research topic or idea presented in this series did you find the most intriguing?
 How would you explain it to your friends or family to get them as excited and interested as you?

-• Why do you think ongoing research in this area is so valuable and impactful?
+• Based on Video 2 of your chosen series, why do you think ongoing research in this area is so valuable and impactful?
 What would the consequences be if this research was discontinued?

-• What do you think is the biggest challenge researchers in this area will face in the future?
+• Based on Video 3 of your chosen series, what do you think is the biggest challenge researchers in this area will face in the future?

 • What key questions did you ask after watching this series?
 What have you learned in attempting to answer these questions on your own?